junxit/us-congress-bills-114/metadata.md

 - 2016-06-07 — Mr. Russell moved to suspend the rules and pass the bill.
 - 2016-06-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 363 - 0 (Roll no. 270). (text: CR H3479)
 - 2016-06-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 363 - 0 (Roll no. 270).(text: CR H3479)
+- 2016-06-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.